coniferprod/sevenator/README.md

 The Yamaha DX7 cartridge data is 4,096 bytes long (not counting the System Exclusive header and terminator, which bring it up to 4,104 bytes).
 It contains packed data for 32 voices, so the data for one voice is 128 bytes.
+An unpacked single voice is 155 bytes (with SysEx header 163 bytes).

 ## Rust considerations